STAT540-UBC/seminar-06/sm6_RNAseq_preprocessing.md

 In order to be able to do things like extract reads that align to a certain chromosome, or that map to a certain genomic region, we need to have a BAM file index.
+The index acts as a table of contents so that tools can quickly jump to parts of the BAM file without having to look through all of the sequences.
 In this example dataset, one has already been generated for us.
 But for illustration we’ll review how to create one.
 To do this, we first have to sort the file.
 We can do this using the following command to sort our BAM file by chromosome and positions of each read:

 ``` r
 sortBam(bamfile, destination="hela_sorted")